 Camp Chef always makes sure the cleanup of their pellet grills or flat top grills is easy and simple.
 With this grill they incorporated a grease management system that catches the runoff.

-As a grill smoker, the pellet grill needs to be sturdy and durable, and Pit Boss achieves this with a heavy duty cast iron and steel construction.
+This smokers grill, the pellet grill needs to be sturdy and durable, and Pit Boss achieves this with a heavy duty cast iron and steel construction.

-With a full stainless steel construction that’s sleeker than cast iron, this Pit Boss portable grill does not run on wood pellets, but instead operates with gas.
+With a full stainless steel built that’s sleeker than cast iron, this Pit Boss portable grill does not run on wood pellets, but instead operates with gas.
 The temperature control is very even, and provides superior heat balance compared to a wood pellet grill.
 You won’t need to worry about the hopper capacity as this isn’t a pellet smoker or wood pellet grill, which also reduces the need to replenish the pellets throughout the grilling time.

-We’re going to close out our Camp Chef VS Pit Boss review by awarding the title to the Camp Chef PG24XT.
+We’re going to close out our Camp Chef VS Pit Boss reviews by awarding the title to the Camp Chef PG24XT.
 Camp Chef’s grill takes the top spot due to its advanced digital control that gives you autonomy over the temperature range whether you want to smoke or access direct flame grilling.